Community Hub Project

 The following are some of the Village’s previous community engagement activities:

-- The Village and the architecture team, O4A, ran a survey from August 30 to September 30, 2025 inviting feedback from anyone who plans to use the Community Hub in the Village of Lytton in the future.
-Input from the survey and community engagement sessions in the Village and surrounding Nlaka'pamux communities will help to shape the uses and design of the Community Hub, which O4A will develop later this fall.
+• The Village and the architecture team, O4A, ran a survey from August 30 to September 30, 2025 inviting feedback from anyone who plans to use the Community Hub in the Village of Lytton in the future.
+Input from the survey and community engagement sessions in the Village and surrounding Nlaka'pamux communities will help to shape the uses and O4A's design of the Community Hub.

-- On August 30, 2025, the O4A architecture team hosted a table with interactive activities at the Public Works Building & Village Open House during the Lytton River Festival.
-Thank you to everyone who attended the open house and shared their ideas
+• On August 30, 2025, the O4A architecture team hosted a table with interactive activities at the Public Works Building & Village Open House during the Lytton River Festival.

 Project milestones and updates